pme123/zio-comps-module/README.md

-# ZIO: Creating Components with different Implementations
+# ZIO modules with different implementations

 This is the Project to this [Blog](https://medium.com/@pascal.mengelt/decouple-the-program-from-its-implementation-with-zio-modules-d9b8713d502e).